 Pearl Abraham is the author of, most recently, The Seventh Beggar and American Taliban.
 The Seventh Beggar was a finalist for the Koret Inter’l Award in Fiction.
 Animal Voices, Mineral Hum, her first collection of stories, was shortlisted for the 2018 Mary McCarthy Prize in Short Fiction by Judge Aimee Bender.
 Her essays and stories have appeared on LitHub, Longreads, Michigan Quarterly and Epoch.
 “For the Sins…” was a notable in Best American Essays.
 “Hasidic Noir,” from Brooklyn Noir, received the Shamus award for best short story.
-Abraham is the founding editor of the literary webpage SforSentence.com.
-She is also an Associate Professor of English and Creative Writing.
+Abraham is the founding editor of the literary webpage SforSentence.com and an Associate Professor of English and Creative Writing.

 Profiles & Interviews